 HSA actively monitors the safety of COVID-19 vaccines authorised in Singapore to ensure that the benefits of these vaccines continue to outweigh the risks and that they remain safe for use.
 This is done through adverse events (AEs) monitoring systems to detect any potential safety signals so that relevant measures can be taken expeditiously.

 The COVID-19 vaccines currently authorised under Pandemic Special Access Route (PSAR) are as follows:

 ||30 December 2020

 The following report provides an overview of suspected AEs that have been reported to HSA by healthcare professionals following the use of COVID-19 vaccines.
 The report also includes HSA's assessment of these reported AEs.

-- It is important to note that heart attacks and strokes occur naturally within our population, regardless of whether people are vaccinated or not.
-The frequency of heart attacks and strokes in vaccinated persons locally is within the background incidence, and to date, there is no evidence that the vaccines can directly cause these events.
-No deaths from heart attacks, strokes or any other causes suspected to be associated with the vaccines have been reported locally.
+- It is important to note that heart attacks and strokes occur naturally within our population, regardless of whether people are vaccinated.
+The frequency of heart attacks and strokes in vaccinated persons locally is within the background incidence rates, and to date, there is no evidence that the vaccines can directly cause these events.

 - Overall, based on the data to date, the benefits of the Pfizer-BioNTech and Moderna COVID-19 vaccines continue to outweigh the known risks in a pandemic.
-HSA will continue to actively monitor the safety profile of the COVID-19 vaccines and relevant regulatory actions will be taken to safeguard public health when warranted.
+HSA will continue to actively monitor the safety profile of the COVID-19 vaccines and relevant regulatory actions will be taken to safeguard public health.